 - Area VI: Major Related Courses (18 hours)

 Foundations First Approach

-We take a comprehensive approach to business education to ensure that all Terry College graduates are well prepared for the workforce.
+We take a comprehensive approach to business education to ensure that all Terry graduates are well prepared for success in their careers.
 Our Foundations First curriculum is designed to provide you with an understanding of the integration between functional areas of business and the foundation you need to complete upper level courses.